iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___6.0.4/report.md

 > I installed the app to get an update as to when my delivery would occur.
 I dont understand why the service is "deliver by 9pm" but you have no tracking ability.
 It's no wonder why services like heroes are used, as they let you know when they are an hour away, estimated delivery time.
 I wouldnt use the Royal mail if I have any choice, customers value the ability to know when the parcel will arrive, even if that's a 3 hour time slot.<br> :date: __2020-12-24 21:04:12__

-> Desk top version much better.
-Why does this app insist on first name and surname when I am sending to a business?<br> :date: __2020-12-23 12:25:28__

-> Pretty rubbish.
-The QR code takes you to the all, nothing else.
-You then need to sign up or log in and basically type all of the details from your "Something for you" card.
-Only then to find out you can't book a next day delivery but you can collect tomorrow.
-Like I said, it's pretty useless.<br> :date: __2020-12-22 13:39:50__

-> The registration process uses "opt out" for marketing preferences.
-And tracking of a special delivery just says "out for delivery" Both show just how archaic Royal Mail is.
-1st class stamp prices always going up but can't do anything modern nearly as effectively as competition<br> :date: __2020-12-22 11:26:14__

 #### 1-star reviews